TobleMiner/website/about.md

 If you don't care that your message is public, my [Twitter][twitter] is also a very good option, although I use it mostly to rant about about things.

-For Instant Messaging, I don't really use anything besides my [XMPP][xmpp].
+For Instant Messaging, I don't really use anything besides XMPP at [ole@elomatreb.eu][xmpp].

 Additionally, I also occasionally use [Google+][google+].